contao/docs/docs/manual/guides/local/devilbox.en.md

 {{% notice note %}}
 The IP address to use depends on your Docker environment.
 If you have the Docker-Toolbox installed, your IP address may be different.
-The IP address can be determined by the command `docker-machine ip`.
+The IP address can be determined by using the command `docker-machine ip`.
 {{% /notice %}}

 | Navigation          | Description                                |